SPINNING FISHING COMBOS

 Fishing Rod Material

-rod can be tubular, which is lighter because the center of the rod is hollow, or it
+can be tubular, which is lighter because the center of the rod is hollow, or it can be

-can be solid, which is a little heavier because it is a solid piece of material but
+solid, which is a little heavier because it is a solid piece of material but because of

-because of that it can also handle larger fish with less chance of breaking.
+that it can also handle larger fish with less chance of breaking.
+Fiberglass Rods

 Freshwater vs Saltwater Spinning Combo

-very hards on the materials of a rod that is not designated as a saltwater rod.
-A saltwater rod has features
+hards on the materials of a rod that is not designated as a saltwater rod.
+A saltwater rod has features built into

-built into the rod that will extend the life of the rod in harsher conditions.
-Freshwater rods typically smaller,
+the rod that will extend the life of the rod in harsher conditions.
+Freshwater rods typically smaller, and are

-and are made for lighter line, because the fish that you are targeting are generally not as big as you will
+made for lighter line, because the fish that you are targeting are generally not as big as you will encounter in

-encounter in saltwater.
-A good rule of thumb for freshwater rod length is that a six to seven foot rod,
+saltwater.
+A good rule of thumb for freshwater rod length is that a six to seven foot rod, depending on what

-depending on what you are fishing for, and what you are fishing with.
-Saltwater rods are much heavier duty,
+you are fishing for, and what you are fishing with.
+Saltwater rods are much heavier duty, are corrosion

 They also can hold a heavier line.
 Freshwater Spinning Rods are water resistant, but not necessarily corrosion